Can you have more than one life insurance policy?

 Can you claim on more than one life insurance policy?

 When you have multiple insurance policies in place, you can claim on all of them.
-Once your application has been accepted, the plan is up and running.
-So, no matter how many plans you have, as long as they are active, you can make a claim.
+Once each plan is active, you can make a claim on it, no matter how many plans you have.

 If you have policies with several providers, you’ll need to make a claim with each different provider.
 Make sure your loved ones know where to find the policies, so they know who to make a claim with if you die.